Transaction Retry Architecture With Retry Coordinator

 It performs a fresh

-Request-Responselookup to the Master for an available Slave (potentially receiving a different Slave due to Round Robin). -
+Request-Responselookup to the Master for an available Retry-Coordinator-Slave (potentially receiving a different Retry-Coordinator-Slave due to Round Robin). -

-It opens a new persistent stream to the newly assigned Slave.
+It opens a new persistent stream to the newly assigned Retry-Coordinator-Slave.

 -